 Senior lecturer and Postgraduate Coordinator Ngā Pae Māhutonga - The School of Design

-Her creative research interrogates representational modes image, pattern and ambient sound to communicate environmental issues to young audiences.
-Campbell teaches across the BDes(Hons), supervises students in the MDes and doctoral programmes, and is Postgraduate Coordinator, Design.
+Dr Caroline Campbell is an established illustrator and multimodal storyteller.
+Her creative research interrogates representational modes image, pattern, and ambient sound to communicate environmental issues to audiences of all ages and languages.
+Campbell teaches across the BDes(Hons) and supervises postgraduate students in the MDes and doctoral programmes.

 Campbell, C. Red Dot Award: Communication Design 2015 (Berlin).

 The multimodal, screened book Josie and the Whales was selected from 7,451 entries from 53 countries and assessed by an international jury of notable designers, respected professors and specialist journalists from 13 countries.

 Campbell, C. (2015).
 Josie and the Whales. iTunes.